NVIDIA/VariantWorks/docs/source/features.rst

 Currently available encoders -

 * :class:`PileupEncoder<variantworks.encoders.PileupEncoder>` - Encoding read pileups as multi dimensional images.
+* :class:`ZygosityLabelEncoder<variantworks.encoders.ZygosityLabelEncoder>` - Encoding a variant entry into a zygosity label.
-* :class:`PileupEncoder<variantworks.encoders.SummaryEncoder>` - Encoding pileups into a matrix of nucleotide summary counts.
+* :class:`SummaryEncoder<variantworks.encoders.SummaryEncoder>` - Encoding pileups into a matrix of nucleotide summary counts.
+* :class:`HaploidLabelEncoder<variantworks.encoders.HaploidLabelEncoder>` - Encoding pileups into labels with true nucleotide sequence.

+Encoders are also encouraged to implement a visualization function to enable visual inspection of encodings for debugging and analysis.
+This is optional for encoders, and is currently only implemented for :meth:`PileupEncoder.visualize<variantworks.encoders.PileupEncoder.visualize>`.

 I/O
 ---